PADI Rebreather Instructor: 15,000 THB

 The PADI Rebreather Instructor Course is unlike the majority of PADI Instructor ratings as it is more like a mini-IDC.
 Which is slightly different to say a PADI Wreck Diver or Enriched Air Nitrox (EANx) Instructor course.

 However the good news is that as you are already a PADI Instructor, as you have already passed an IDC and an IE!
 And you are obviously already an EANx Instructor and a Deep Instructor.
 As a result this means that you are understand and are happy with the PADI Evaluation Criteria.
-Consequently this all makes for a very simply FUN 3 day process.
+Consequently this all makes for a very simply FUN 3 day Rebreather Instructor Course.

-So really what you need to do on the course is learn is the key differences between teaching open circuit courses and rebreather courses.
-Although “teaching diving” is still obviously “still teaching diving”, there are several additional things for you to think about.
-After all it is a very different experience to teaching an PADI Open Water Course.
-There are a number of important differences and considerations you need to be aware of.
+So really what you need to do on a Rebreather Instructor Course is learn is the key differences between teaching open circuit courses (OC) and rebreather courses (CCR).
+Although “teaching diving” is still obviously “still teaching diving”, there are several additional things for you to think about on a Rebreather Instructor Course.
+After all, it is a very different experience to teaching an PADI Open Water Course.
+And there are a number of very important differences and considerations you need to be aware of.

 Managing time is one of them.
 "Logistics" and lots of "little things" tend to take a lot longer when teaching and diving CCR Rebreathers, at least to start with.
 Diving and teaching rebreathers is also even more fun, but that's another story.